Codility/redis-rpc/README.md

      "kw": {"arg1": "value1",
             "arg2": ["some", "list", "of", "values"]}
     }

-Call is sent to a queue specific to a particular function, so there is no need to additionally put function name in the message itself.

 Arguments and results may be any JSON-encodable values, including null/none.
 This is not meant to be a framework that completely